mintheredonethat/stake/README.md

 Inception: 03.08.17

-Get things done with Stake - holds you & your team accountable to meeting your goals.
+Get things done with Stake - be accountable to achieving your goals.

 Developed via Truffle; leverages smart contracts:
 * Name registry